-- Age Of Mythology can fit around 20 elephants in a small tent around the size of a medium sized room being carried by a giant roc.
-On the other hand, the bird is only attainable when worshipping a specific god...
+- Age of Mythology can fit around 20 elephants in a small tent around the size of a medium sized room being carried by a giant roc.
+On the other hand, the bird is only attainable when worshiping a specific god...

 - Also notable in Civilization 4, where it is possible to zoom in on your cities to see the various buildings and wonders you've created there... and any garrisoned units, towering high above even the tallest of buildings.
 If you happen to build the Colossus of Rhodes, it's interesting to note that he's effectively a miniature next to the actual soldiers.

 - Closer to aversion in Civilization 5, though.
 Units are still numerically smaller, with physically larger soldiers, than reality by a huge proportion, but it's a smaller huge proportion — twenty pikemen who together take up one tile, instead of three pikemen who tower over cities.